 At Carey, we welcome students with all levels of ability.
 If you live with an impairment and would like support, you may wish to discuss it with our library team.
 This will assist us to provide you with the necessary support

-Tanya and Jordyn are the support person's and mentor to our Māori and Pasifika students.
-They offer academic and pastoral support, as well as hosting whakawhanaungatanga and MPI lunches twice a year.
-These events aim to embed a sense of community and belonging.
+Tanya and Eugene are our student support team and mentor to our Māori and Pasifika students.
+They offer academic and pastoral support, as well as connecting and supporting ALL students at Carey.
+They can be found in the Library building or via email as below.

 International student support